compio-rs/compio/README.md

 ## Why not Tokio?

 Tokio is a great generic-propose async runtime.
-However, it is poll-based, and even uses [undocumented APIs](https://notgull.github.io/device-afd/) on Windows.
+However, it is poll-based, and even uses [undocumented APIs](https://notgull.net/device-afd/) on Windows.
 We would like some new high-level APIs to perform IOCP/io_uring.

 Unlike `tokio-uring`, this runtime isn't Tokio-based.
 This is mainly because that no public APIs to control IOCP in `mio`, and `tokio` won't public APIs to control `mio` before `mio` reaches 1.0.

+## Why not monoio/tokio-uring?

+They don't support Windows.

 ## Quick start